carogomezt/datascience_final_project/README.md

 To solve this problem I'm going to explore different techniques with Convolutional Neural Networks (CNN) and strategies like transfer learning to improve the performance of the generated models.

 ### Metrics
-To validate the performance of the different models that I'm going to try, the best metric is the accuracy of the model, validating the expected results against the test and validation dataset.
+To validate the performance of the different models that I'm going to try, I used the accuracy of the model, this is because this is one of the most common used metric.
+This is applied validating the expected results against the test and validation dataset.
+As the dataset seems to be a little imbalanced for future work we could try other of the described metrics on [this article](https://machinelearningmastery.com/tour-of-evaluation-metrics-for-imbalanced-classification/)

 ## Analysis
 ### Data Exploration